 When J.R.
 Branwell died in 1902, the estate was left to Edith, until her death and then to Alfred.
 Alfred at that time lived at Trevean, a house close to the park and he took interest in the planting of the park and gardens soon after.
 He employed a gardener trained at Kew to oversee the work and such plants as the Ginkgo Biloba, otherwise known as the Maidenhair tree, which is possibly the most ancient of living flowering plants, the echium pininara, from the Canary Islands, and many other plants from China, South America and Australasia.

 Apart from the informal and formal gardens, there were also kitchen and flower gardens in a walled enclosure, which provided produce and flowers for the house all through the year.
 When the park was purchased for a war memorial this area was designated to become a Garden of Remembrance, a place of quiet contemplation: a far cry from the bustle of its early life, when there were fruit trees around the walls and two greenhouses which grew orchids and arum lilies.
 The garden also boasted productive orange trees which were in existence until the early 1940s.

 The Memorial Chapel and Garden

-For younger visitors, Penlee Park boasts a superb Children's Play Area, with play equipment for a variety of ages - the ideal place to let off some steam before or after a visit to the Gallery.
+For younger visitors, Penlee Park boasts a children's play area - the ideal place to let off some steam before or after a visit to the Gallery.

 The children's play area